MarcoSchaeferT/InVADo_setup/readme.md

 - build the web app: run _'.\plugins\prolint\server\build_app.cmd'_
 - start the web app: run _'.\plugins\prolint\server\run_app.cmd'_

-## optional: improve rendering quaility
+## optional: improve rendering quality

 - got to folder **'graphicSettings'**
 - run **setGraphics.cmd** to set an Nvidia profile for InVADo

 ## Trouble Shooting

-- if the build fails with: **can not find \_Py_wfopen()** make sure Python 3.10 is installed and no other Python version is set for the windows PATH variable
+- if the build fails with: **can not find \_Py_wfopen()** make sure Python 3.10 is installed and no other Python version is set for the Windows PATH variable